ForestMars/DifferAnceEngine/README.md

 Mainly intended as solution for sorting through very (VERY) large data lakes to classify voluminous quantities of documents, DifferAnce engine has also had some promising sucesses in distinguishing "good" contracts from "bad" and red flagging documents flowing through a workflow for review.

-The forthcoming release will also include the experimental "album" mode, an extremely low training but highly robust model that has extremely modest computational requirements in comparision with other contract classification models.
+The forthcoming release will also include the experimental "album" mode, an extremely low training but highly robust model that has very modest computational requirements in comparision with other contract classification models.

 ### Sample Datasets